 SystemOverview

 The University of Akron’s electrical system concept splits the electrical system into the Tractive HV system, and the GLV control system.
-The tracive system includes the motors, motor controllers, batteries, AIR’s, main fuse, and part of the BMS.
-The GLV control system includes the control section of the BMS, sensors.singleis a79 output with a 3.5:1 gear ratio and a mechanical differential.
-Traction is required to keep wheel slip to a minimum.
-The280s.
+The tractive system includes the motors, motor controllers, batteries, AIR’s, main fuse, and part of the BMS.
+The GLV control system includes the control section of the BMS, sensors.

+The vehicle is a single motor, rear wheel drive electric car.
+The motor is a79kW peak output power with a 3.5:1 gear ratio and a mechanical differential.
+Traction control is required to keep wheel slip to a minimum.
+The accumulator system consists of 280LiPo battery cells.
 They are connected in two accumulators that holds two 70 series sets.